-This informal but detailed general interest course will cover Somerset’s botany, geology and some marine biology – you will also at the same time explore and learn about the Iron Mineral railway history through the botany seen on the line.
+This informal but detailed general interest course will cover Somerset’s botany, geology and marine biology – you will also at the same time explore and learn about the Iron Mineral railway history through the botany seen on the line.

 Beginners through to the more knowledgeable are welcome, as are interested children over 14, accompanied by their guardian.

 Teachers may find it useful to learn basic geological features – detail will be made plain.
+Those looking to go on to study any of the three disciplines will find the course stimulating, engaging and motivational.

 The striking headland, cliff, beach woodland and moor scenery reflects the geology and geomorphology – we learn how the plants relate to the rocks grown on how the sea has influenced and shaped the habitats encountered.